-#2 Updated by Olivier Renaud about 2 months ago
+Updated by Olivier Renaud over 2 years ago

 I can see how technically a version of a PR "deleted" a file compared to a previous version.
 But the word "delete" really suggests that my PR includes the deletion of the file (as in

 hg remove or

 removed in this version -> no changes in this version

 File was deleted in this version -> File does not contain changes anymore in this version

 Updated by Redmine Integration over 2 years ago

 default branch changed this issue.